 Finally, some physicians, pediatricians, and other medical care providers who recognize the dangers of missing a diagnosis take a proactive approach and routinely Test One Drop of blood or urine at well-care checkups to screen for signs of elevated glucose or ketone levels.
 Because symptoms of new onset Type 1 diabetes can be subtle and unrecognizable, if your doctor doesn't routinely test and you've noticed some of the early warning signs of Type 1 diabetes, as listed above–even though the patient does not seem extremely ill–please report the symptoms to your medical health care provider and ask to be tested.
 A few seconds of time plus a simple, inexpensive test could catch elevated blood glucose or ketone levels BEFORE more serious symptoms occur and life-threatening DKA develops.

 Even though new onset Type 1 diabetes develops over different periods of time for different people, e.g., weeks, months, years, the life-threatening complication called DKA can occur suddenly if Type 1 diabetes is left undiagnosed and untreated . . . with devastating consequences.
-While most who suffer from life-threatening DKA at Type 1 diabetes onset recover after hospitalization and are able to manage their disease with insulin and live active lives, many are permanently disabled (traumatic brain injuries, limb loss) or die because their symptoms and complications progressed too far before diagnosis.
+While most who suffer from life-threatening DKA at Type 1 diabetes onset recover with hospitalization and proper DKA treatment and are able to manage their disease with insulin and live active lives, many are permanently disabled (traumatic brain injuries, limb loss) or die because their symptoms and complications progressed too far before diagnosis.

 Our mission at Test One Drop is to bring awareness about diabetic ketoacidosis (DKA) to the general public and medical communities so no more children or adults suffer disability or death as a result of delayed or missed diagnosis of Type 1 diabetes.
 We envision glucose and ketone testing becoming routine anytime the symptoms listed above are present at sick-care visits.